jrowellfx/mathPapers/basisReprThm/README.md

     basisReprThm.tex,

-which has been TeXed and typset into the file:
+which has been TeXed and typeset into the file:

     basisReprThm.pdf.